InteractiveComputerGraphics/SPlisHSPlasH/doc/file_format.md

 * scale (vec3): Scaling vector of the fluid model.
 * rotationAxis (vec3): Axis used to rotate the particle data after loading.
 * rotationAngle (float): Rotation angle for the initial rotation of the particle data.
-* id: This id is used in the "Fluid parameter block" (see below) to define the properties of the fluid block.
+* id: This id is used in the "Materials block" (see below) to define the properties of the fluid block.
 If no id is defined, then the standard id "Fluid" is used.
 * initialVelocity (vec3): The initial velocity is set for all particles in the fluid model.
 * initialAngularVelocity (vec3): The initial angular velocity of the fluid model.
 * visMesh (string): Path of an OBJ file containing a high resolution mesh which is used by the tool MeshSkinning to generate a sequence of deformed meshes (more info about this can be found in the documentation of the tool).